-- The class teacher remains responsible for working with the child on a daily basis and works closely with TAs or specialist staff to plan and assess the impact of the interventions. - The SENCO supports the classteacher in the further assessment of the child's particular strengths and weaknesses, in problem-solving and advising on the effective implementation of support.
+- The class teacher remains responsible for working with the child on a daily basis and works closely with TAs or specialist staff to plan and assess the impact of the interventions. - The SENDCO supports the class teacher in the further assessment of the child's particular strengths and weaknesses, in problem-solving and advising on the effective implementation of support. - The class teacher monitors this provision.